oluaseru/Android-QA-Engineer-Assignment/README.md

 ![image](https://user-images.githubusercontent.com/20359959/161900571-a0b86291-d269-4880-8dbc-1be23213e9f8.png)

-3. Using Android Studio IDE to execute the test from the **RunCucumberTest.class** by right click
+3. Using Android Studio IDE to execute the test from the **RunCucumberTest.class** by right clicking

 ![image](https://user-images.githubusercontent.com/20359959/161893714-52b17b81-2405-4441-95ea-91deed0122c5.png)